 - When vertical, keep vertical (probably requires a small input of forward stick and right rudder) while counting “1 banana”.

-- Without any forward or back stick, apply full aileron (left or right depending on which direction you want to roll) until you have turned 180° – you have to guess this but with practise, it becomes easy
+- Without any forward or back stick, apply full aileron (left or right depending on which direction you want to roll) until you have turned 180° – you have to guess this but with practice, it becomes easy

 - Centralise the stick